charliequin/small-javascript-problems/README.md

 Write a program that reads some text from a file and translates it to Pig Latin.

 Pig Latin is where you take the first letter of each word, move it to the end of the word, and add 'ay' to it.
 For example, "Pig Latin" becomes "Igpay Atinlay".

+This is only a simplified form of Pig Latin.
+There are some more complicated rules [here](https://en.wikipedia.org/wiki/Pig_Latin#Rules).
+How many of them can you include in your program?

 <details>
     <summary>Small hint</summary>